AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 **What does it cost to use Adobe I/O Runtime?**
 There are two ways you can get access to I/O Runtime: commercial offering and free trial.
 If you want to buy, please work with your Adobe account manager.
 If you are interested in the trial, check this [page](../guides/overview/getting_access.md).

-## Usage Quotas
-**What usage quotas are in place for Adobe I/O Runtime?**
-There are presently no usage quotas on Adobe I/O Runtime.

 ## Multiple Region Support
 **Where we execute your actions**
 I/O Runtime runs in multiple regions.
 We deploy your code in all regions and execute it in the closest region to the caller (latency-based routing).
 You can't restrict the execution to a specific region only.